smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/introduction/Taxonomy-Services.md

 ## 2.1 ICD 9

-To create an ICD 9 service, you would make a class along the lines of *org.sahsu.taxonomyservices.claMLTaxonomyService* and ensure it implemented the interface rifGenericLibrary.taxonomyServices.TaxonomyServiceAPI.
+To create an ICD 9 service, you would make a class along the lines of *org.sahsu.taxonomyservices.ClaMlTaxonomyService* and ensure it implemented the interface rifGenericLibrary.taxonomyServices.TaxonomyServiceAPI.
 Note that most of the code used to support taxonomy services is generic and does not rely on RIF concepts - this is why it is found in the rifGenericLibrary.taxonomyServices package.